 And distance is not the real enemy, either.
 Hans’ body, though inanimate, is here with us at home, buried thirty feet from where he worked on his car, in a spot of woods he cleared himself last summer.
 His spirit, though far, far away in the third heaven, is with the Lord.
 And the Lord is always near.
 Hans and I are together in Him.

 No, the real enemy seems to be time.
-Time is irreversible as death.
+Time, like death, is irreversible.
 Like dropping an egg on the floor.
 There is no remedy for this.
 You cannot un-drop it.

-Or like an avalanche.
+Or, like an avalanche.
 You cannot shove it back up the mountain.
 It does not care about your problems.
-You are powerless in the face of catastrophe.
+It smirks at your powerlessness.